Updated: june 2025

 Methodology Notes

 ACS 1-year data is used for larger geographies – Bay counties and most metropolitan area counties – while smaller geographies rely upon 5-year rolling average data due to their smaller sample sizes.
-Note that 2020 data uses the 5-year estimates because the ACS did not collect 1-year data for 2020.
+Note that all 2020 data are 5-year estimates because the ACS did not report 1-year data for 2020.

 Income breakdown data is only provided for one year as it is not possible to compare consistent inflation-adjusted income brackets over time given Census data limitations.
-For the county breakdown, Napa was missing ACS 1-Year renter data for all years except 2012 and 2013, and Marin was missing ACS 1-Year renter data for 2019 — these counties used 5-Year data for those years.
+For the county breakdown, Napa was missing ACS 1-year renter data for all years except 2012 and 2013, and Marin was missing ACS 1-year renter data for 2019, so these counties used 5-year data for those years.

 Data Sources